luminik-io/.github/profile/README.md

 # Luminik

-Welcome to the official GitHub profile of **Luminik** — your AI-powered assistant for event marketing.
+Welcome to the official GitHub profile of **Luminik** — your AI assistant for event marketing.

 We help B2B marketing teams turn raw attendee lists into qualified pipeline by:
 - Gathering, enriching and filtering leads based on your ICP